faranalytics/socketnaut/README.md

 npm test
 ```

-Setting the `level` argument to `INFO` will display the connection distribution.
+Use the `level=INFO` argument to display the connection distribution.
 ```bash
 npm test level=INFO
 ```